maziac/currah_uspeech_tests/readme.md

 The other bits also change their value over time.
 But the purpose of these bits is unknown.

+Bits 0, 1 and 5 contain different values.

+Bits 2, 3 and 4 might be equal and bit 6 and 7 might be equal.

 ## Allophone looping